 - Provide regulations for the planting and replacement of trees destroyed or damaged during the development or redevelopment process, pursuant to Code of Virginia § 15.2-961; - Encourage the preservation of existing trees to meet canopy requirements; - Promote tree planting and preservation to reduce the heat island effect, manage stormwater run-off, and improve and protect water quality, air quality, and wildlife habitat; - Prioritize the planting of native vegetation, specifically along those wildlife corridors that provide connections to other natural, environmental, and heritage resources; and - Ensure that new development, redevelopment, and infill development incorporates existing native vegetation and plantings of native vegetation into the landscape design to the extent feasible. - A. General Standards.
-The following general standards apply to the Tree Planting, Replacement, and Preservation requirement: - 1.
-All trees to be planted must meet the specifications of AmericanHort; - The planting of trees must be done in accordance with either the standardized landscape specifications jointly adopted by the Virginia Nursery and Landscape Association, the Virginia Society of Landscape Designers and the Virginia Chapter of the American Society of Landscape Architects, or the road and bridge specifications of the Virginia Department of Transportation; - 3.
+The following general standards apply to the Tree Planting, Replacement, and Preservation requirement:

+- 1. All trees to be planted must meet the specifications of AmericanHort; - 2.
+The planting of trees must be done in accordance with either the standardized landscape specifications jointly adopted by the Virginia Nursery and Landscape Association, the Virginia Society of Landscape Designers and the Virginia Chapter of the American Society of Landscape Architects, or the road and bridge specifications of the Virginia Department of Transportation; - 3.
 Minimum plant sizes must be provided in accordance with Section 7.04.07.D.; and - 4.
 All existing and new vegetative material required to meet the tree canopy requirements must meet the standards of the Facilities Standards Manual (FSM). - B. Canopy Requirements. - 1.
 Site Plan/Construction Plans and Profiles.
-A Site Plan, or Construction Plans and Profiles for single family attached (SFA) units in those districts where applicable, required under Section 10.06, must include the planting and replacement of trees on site to the extent that, at maturity of 20 years, minimum tree canopy must be provided in accordance with Table 7.03-1.
-For purposes of Section 7.03, "on site" means on individual sites subject to a Site Plan or Construction Plans and Profiles.
+A Site Plan, or Construction Plans and Profiles for single family attached (SFA) units in those zoning districts where applicable, required under Section 10.06, must include the planting and replacement of trees on site to the extent that, at maturity of 20 years, minimum tree canopy must be provided in accordance with Table 7.03-1.

 Table 7.03-1.
-Canopy Requirements Development Type Percentage 1 Sites zoned business, commercial, or industrial in the TRC, UE, TC, CC, PD-CC, OP, PD-RDP, IP, GI, MR-HI, TCC, RC, PD- H, PD-MUB, PD-SA, GB, and CLI Zoning Districts 10% 2 Residential sites zoned SCN-24, PD-H, and R-24 with densities of 20 or more units per acre 10% 3 Residential sites zoned SCN-16, PD-H, and R-16 for multifamily and SFA units with densities of 11 to 19 units per acre 15% 4 Residential sites zoned SCN-8, SN-6, SN-4, PD-H, R-4, and R-3 for multifamily and SFA units with densities of 3 to 10 units per acre 20% 5 Cemetery as defined in Code of Virginia § 54.1-2310, regardless of the Zoning District in which it is located 10%
+Canopy Requirements Development Type Percentage 1 Sites zoned business, commercial, or industrial in the TRC, UE, TC, CC, PD-CC, OP, PD-RDP, IP, GI, MR-HI, TCC, RC, PD-H, PD-MUB, PD-SA, GB, and CLI Zoning Districts 10% 2 Residential sites zoned SCN-24, PD-H, and R-24 with densities of 20 or more units per acre 10% 3 Residential sites zoned SCN-16, PD-H, and R-16 for multifamily and SFA units with densities of 11 to 19 units per acre 15% 4 Residential sites zoned SCN-8, SN-6, SN-4, PD-H, R-4, and R-3 for multifamily and SFA units with densities of 3 to 10 units per acre 20% 5 Cemetery as defined in Code of Virginia § 54.1-2310, regardless of the zoning district in which it is located 10%